Parliamentary.ai

 Government Spending

-The bill does not directly increase or decrease overall government spending.
-The Commission and Office will be funded by the General Lighthouse Fund, which is primarily financed through light dues collected from ships.
-However, there may be transitional costs associated with the establishment and operation of the new bodies.
-Specific figures regarding potential transitional costs are not provided in the bill.
+The bill doesn't directly increase or decrease overall government spending.
+The funding for both the Commission and the Office will come from the existing General Lighthouse Fund, which is financed by light dues collected from ships.
+However, the bill alters the administration of this fund, which may indirectly impact government resources depending on the efficiency of the new system.

 Groups Affected